Etheric body: Accounts

-Linga sarira is a Sanskrit term for the invisible double of the human body, the etheric body or etheric double (or astral body in some Theosophical concepts).
+Teachings of an etheric body can be found in some branches of Buddhism and Hinduism.
+Linga sarira is a Sanskrit term for the invisible double of the human body.

+In Mahayana Buddhism, the soul leaves the body at death in a "shining" body which is able to pass through matter.
+This type of etheric body retains all the senses of the physical body, but lacks any imperfections that the physical body may have had.
+The etheric body or etheric double is a teaching in occultism and Theosophy.
 It is one of the seven principles of the human being, according to Theosophical philosophy.

+In 1774, August Wilhelm Hupel wrote about the soul being composed from an etheric type of matter.

 Rudolf Steiner, the founder of Anthroposophy, often referred to the etheric body (Ätherleib or "Life Body") in association with the etheric formative forces and the evolution of man and the cosmos.
 According to him, it can be perceived by a person gifted with clairvoyance as being of "peach-blossom color".

 Steiner considered the etheric reality or life principle as quite distinct from the physical material reality, being intermediate between the physical world and the astral or soul world.
 The etheric body can be characterised as the life force also present in the plant kingdom.
 It maintains the physical body's form until death.
 At that time, it separates from the physical body and the physical reverts to natural disintegration.

 According to Max Heindel's Rosicrucian writings, the etheric body, composed of four ethers, is called the "Vital Body" since the ether is the way of ingress for vital force from the Sun and the field of agencies in nature which promote such vital activities as assimilation, growth, and propagation.
 It is an exact counterpart of our physical body, molecule for molecule, and organ for organ, but it is of the opposite polarity.
 It is slightly larger, extending about one and one-half inches beyond the periphery of the physical body.

 Samael Aun Weor teaches that the vital body is the tetra-dimensional part of the physical body and the foundation of organic life.
 He states that in the second Initiation of Fire, which is reached through working with sexual magic with a spouse, the Kundalini rises in the vital body.
 Then the initiate learns how to separate the two superior ethers from the others in order for them to serve as a vehicle to travel out of the physical body.

 On the Tree of Life of the Kabbalah, the vital body is often related to the sephirah Yesod.

+Arthur Findlay wrote about the etheric body in his book On The Edge Of The Etheric, published in 1931.